timOTdev/0019_es6_for_everyone/notes.md

 inRing = onSide; // "The Rock"
 inRing; // "The Rock"

-// So we fix that with:
-var temp = inRing;
+// So the old syntax we fix that with: var temp = inRing;
 inRing = onSide;
 onSide = temp;